At

 efforts.
 It was a Highlight Year for both of us, and the

-a friendship that continues to this day:
+basis of a friendship that continues to this day:

-dawn in the aftermath of an all night party in which neither one of us
+This was Bill and I greeting the dawn in the aftermath of an all night party in which neither one of us

 had gone to bed.

-all the ups, there were also the lows.
+With all the ups, there were also the lows.
 My divorce became

-one Friday in the Fall, and Pam remarried the next day.
+final one Friday in the Fall, and Pam remarried the next day.

 But

-Graduate School.
-I had been offered a
+started Graduate School.
+I had been offered a Fellowship and a Teaching

-Teaching Assistant position, both of which I accepted.
-It
+Assistant position, both of which I accepted.
+It wasn't a lot of money, but

-a lot of money, but more than comfortable for my needs at the time.
+more than comfortable for my needs at the time.
+I was learning about teaching,

-I was learning about teaching, not only with the Cave Club,
+not only with the Cave Club, but

 also in Engineering.

-the opportunity.
-By my second (and final) year of the Master's program
+By my second (and final) year of the Master's program I was teaching full Junior

-learning that the role of teacher is one that suits me very well.
+level Engineering courses.
+I was learning that the role of teacher is one that

-time of my Master's studies was mostly a quiet time in which I was
+The time of my Master's studies was mostly a quiet

-coming to terms with the new person I was becoming, and actively
+time in which I was coming to terms with the new person I was becoming, and

 first hang gliding lesson.

-was hooked.
+hooked.
 My life would never be quite the same after that.
+Most of the rest of

-Most of the rest of this website is devoted to flying, so I
+this website is devoted to flying, so I won't

 go into that here, other than to say I had found a new passion that lives till this day.